eigen-ltd/eigen-documentation/docs/src/content/docs/docs/calculations.md

 - number of milliseconds (3600000 = 1 hour)

-- an exact time definition (1s, 1h, 7d etc.) --see section 2.2 Values
-  can be both positive and negative.
+- an exact time definition (1s, 1h, 7d etc.) -- see [section 2.2](#22-valid-timeseries-inputs) Values can be both positive and negative.

 - A time expression in hh:mm or hh:mm:ss.
 For example, to correct a value that is 2minutes and 14 secs slow you would use -00:02:14